darkwing-17/darkwing-17-blog/content/blog/2020-02-26-development_plan/index.md

 In the coming days and weeks, however, there will be plans to make this a more functional website besides it being a blog.

-What I will not plan to do on this site, however, is for you to comment on my posts.
-I do not plan to have any frequent readers on this site, so I do not plan to have any commenting planned.
+What I will not plan to do on this site, however, is for you to comment on my posts here.
+I do not plan to have any frequent readers on this site, so I do not plan to have any commenting planned, though I will be exploring a potential option of having my blog posts automatically posted to my Twitter feed and you will comment there on Twitter, assuming you have a Twitter handle.
 If you have any questions about this site you are free to DM me on my Twitter feed.
 Business inquiries should go directly to my <A HREF="https://www.linkedin.com/in/echu916" target=_blank>LinkedIn profile</A>.

 This site was started on February 25, 2020.